helsingborg-stad/coding-conventions/server/php.md

 # PHP coding conventions
 Specifies how to write PHP.
+This is simply a summary of how PSR works with some small additions.
+You may benefit from installing a PSR-2 linter in your editor.

 # 1. Example of a complete class